 Substitutions and Variations:

-Other breads: At Christmas, you can swap the bread for panettone, whilst at Easter I love using leftover hot cross buns to make hot cross bun bread and butter pudding.
+Other breads: At Christmas, you can swap the bread for panettone pudding, whilst at Easter I love using leftover hot cross buns to make hot cross bun bread and butter pudding.
 Alternatively, halved leftover croissants would be absolutely delicious too and still keep the indulgent factor.
 However, if you can’t get hold of either of these, you can use a good-quality soft white bread, but it won’t be quite the same.

 Here's how to make Salted Caramel Bread and Butter Brioche Pudding:

-Here's a step by step guide for what you need to do, but you can find the full recipe below for detailed instructions.
+Here's a step by step guide for what you need to do, but you can find the full recipe at the bottom of the page for detailed instructions.

 ONE: In a medium saucepan, add the water and bring to a simmer.
 Add the sugar and let it bubble away gently, without stirring, for about 3-5 minutes - or until it turns a lovely caramel colour.